Affiliate links on Android Authority may earn us a commission. Learn more.

 Just a Line

 Just a Line is another ARCore app from Google’s Creative Lab.
 It lets you draw things in an augmented reality space.
 They stay in that space where you drew them.
 Thus, you can draw a line and then walk around that line if you want to.
 Of course, this all takes place with your mobile camera.
 You can also record what you draw and share it with others.
-Otherwise, the app doesn’t do much.
-It’s a fun little app that helps show off more of Google’s ARCore technology.
-It’s completely free with no in-app purchases or ads.
+It’s completely free to play with and it’s a neat showcase of what a good AR experience can be.
+Unfortunately, Google hasn’t updated this in over a year and that means bugs aren’t getting fixed.
+We’ll likely replace this one on the next update if this doesn’t get any love.

 Sky Map is one of the oldest AR apps out there.
 It was originally developed by Google.
 You turn it on and the phone displays a star map.
 You hold your phone up to the sky.
 The display will show the stars in the sky right above it.
 You can use it to find constellations, It’s a little tough to calibrate at first, but it’s reasonably accurate once you figure it out.
 It’s fun for entertainment, especially when you’re enjoying the great outdoors.
 It’s totally free with no in-app purchases.